verizonlabs/hydrogen/README.md

 ## Overview

-High performance Mesos framework based on the v1 streaming API.
+High performance, fault tolerant Mesos framework based on the v1 streaming API.

 Current feature set:
-- Launch, Destroy, Update, and gather state of a container.
+- Launch, destroy, update, and gather state of containers
-- UCR by default.
+- Utilizes the universal container runtime instead of Docker
-- Configure and use any n number of CNI networks.
+- Configure and use any N number of CNI networks
-- High availability of the framework by default.
+- High availability of the framework when launching more than one instance
-- Filter/Constraint support to launch on a set of defined nodes.
+- Filter/constraint support to launch on a set of defined nodes
-- UNIQUE or MUX (colocate) tasks across a cluster.
+- UNIQUE or MUX (colocate) deployment strategies
-- Custom executor support.
+- Custom executor support
 - Docker volume support (e.g. rexray, pxd...)

-Upcoming Features:
-(TBD)

 ### API Documentation ###
 Base endpoint:
 <pre><code>http://server:port/v1/api/</code></pre>

 #### Examples ####
-This is _not_ valid JSON to launch but an example enumeration of all options available.
+This is _not_ valid JSON to launch a task but is an example enumeration of all options available.

 <pre><code>
 [{